markbefeld/BrainTumorDetector/README.md

 With a best validation accuracy of 98.6%, this model outperformed a baseline accuracy of 50%

 ## Deployement
-The model was saved and exported to =a simple streamlit app.
-This app can be used to classsify unseen data.
+The model was saved and exported to a simple streamlit app.
+This app can be used to classify unseen data.

 ## Recommendations
 This model could be further improved with a higher quantity of data as well as higher quality data and processing.